 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Legal Citation: Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX)

 Reporting and grievance procedures for all forms of sexual misconduct including, sexual assault, rape, dating violence and domestic violence, stalking, and sexual harassment can be found in the College's Discrimination, Harassment, Sexual Misconduct, and Retaliation policy found here.
-For additional resources and information, view and download the Sexual Misconduct Resource Guide.
+For additional resources and information, view and download the Sexual Misconduct Resource Guide (also available in large text).

 You may contact the Title IX Coordinator and Title IX Deputy Coordinators with complaints or concerns about Title IX compliance.
 For more information, visit the Title IX website.